Call now for addiction support(877) 648-4288

 Nature vs Nurture

-Substance abuse very often travels from one generation to the next, and both men and women can inherit a propensity towards alcohol dependence.
+Substance use very often travels from one generation to the next, and both men and women can inherit a propensity towards alcohol dependence.
 How a person is raised and what they are exposed to can be a predictor of becoming an alcoholic later in life.
+Growing up in family with an alcoholic can normalize unhealthy drinking habits which can lead to children developing an AUD later on in life.
 Early conduct problems and underage alcohol use often can be traced back to being raised in an alcoholic family.
 These children may have poor emotional regulation and lack social skills.
 Poor social skills might get the kids rejected from a mainstream social circle and lead them to associate with substance-using peers instead.

 Alcohol dependence is a genetic disease, with a wide variety of genes affecting whether or not a person develops an AUD.
 The two enzymes that are responsible for alcohol metabolism are encoded by different genes, and which enzymes a person carries influences their risk for developing alcoholism.
 These two enzymes are alcohol dehydrogenase (ADH) and aldehyde dehydrogenase (ALDH).
 ADH metabolizes alcohol to acetaldehyde, which is a highly toxic substance and well-known carcinogen.
 Second, acetaldehyde is further metabolized into another, less active byproduct, which is known as acetate.
 Acetate is then broken down into water and carbon dioxide where it is eliminated from the body.
 Alcohol metabolism is controlled by a number of genetic factors, such as variations in the enzymes that break down alcohol; and environmental factors, such as the amount of alcohol an individual consumes and their overall nutrition.